-EFX files (eFax’s custom file format) are not supported without eFax messenger.
-This feature is only necessary for people who want to use the EFX file format, and usually that is when users are looking to automatically password protect files that are sent.
+Without eFax Messenger there is not support for EFX files (eFax’s custom file format).
+This feature is only necessary for people who want to use the EFX file format.
+Usually, that is when users want to send password-protect files.

 Editing Signature Stamp

 Like the custom cover sheets, the ability to Edit the signature stamp happens through eFax Messenger.

 eFax Messenger also allowed for the ability to scan directly to a fax transmission – on Linux this option is not available.